-- 7. For line 4, Associated Cooling System(s), a cooling system is an equipment system that provides water to the condensers and includes water intakes and outlets, cooling towers and ponds, pumps, and pipes.
-Identify a single plant cooling system, not separate systems, unless systems are physically separated, e.g., have separate water intake and outlet structures, where each system can be operated independently. - 8.
-For line 5, Associated Flue Gas Particulate Collector(s), if a combination particulate collector is associated with a single boiler, identify the collectors as a single group.
-If the particulate collector also removes sulfur dioxide, identify the unit in lines 5 and 6 using the same identification code. - 9.
-For line 6, Associated Flue Gas Desulfurization Units(s), for reporting purposes identify an associated flue gas desulfurization unit to include all the trains (or modules) associated with a single boiler.
-If the flue gas desulfurization unit also removes particulate matter, identify the unit in lines 5 and 6 using the same identification code - 10.
-For line 7, Associated Stack(s), a stack is defined as a tall, vertical structure containing one or more flues used to discharge products of combustion into the atmosphere. - 11.
-For line 8, Associated Flue(s), a flue is defined as an enclosed passageway within a stack for directing products of combustion to the atmosphere.
+- 3. For lines 2, 4, 5, 6, 7, and 8, if a piece of equipment (e.g., a generator or a cooling system) serves two or more boilers, repeat the identification information for that equipment under each appropriate boiler. - 4.
+For line 2, Associated Generator(s) ID, do not report auxiliary generators.
+Multiple generators operated as a single unit (e.g., cross compound and topping generators) should be identified as a group with one identification code.
+Combined cycle units with auxiliary firing report only the steam generators.
+Do not report the combustion turbine portion of the combined cycle unit. - 5.
+For line 3, Generator Associations with Boiler as Actual or Theoretical, indicate "A" for actual association during year or "T" for theoretical associations. - 6.
+For line 4, Associated Cooling System(s) ID, a cooling system is an equipment system that provides water to the condensers and includes water intakes and outlets, cooling towers and ponds, pumps, and pipes.
+Identify a single plant cooling system, not separate systems, unless systems are physically separated, e.g., have separate water intake and outlet structures, where each system can be operated independently. - 7.
+For line 5, Associated Flue Gas Particulate Collector(s) ID, if a combination particulate collector is associated with a single boiler, identify the collectors as a single group.
+If the particulate collector also removes sulfur dioxide, identify the unit in lines 5 and 6 using the same identification code. - 8.
+For line 6, Associated Flue Gas Desulfurization Units(s) ID, for reporting purposes identify an associated flue gas desulfurization unit to include all the trains (or modules) associated with a single boiler.
+If the flue gas desulfurization unit also removes particulate matter, identify the unit in lines 5 and 6 using the same identification code. - 9.
+For line 7, Associated Flue(s) ID, a flue is defined as an enclosed passageway within a stack for directing products of combustion to the atmosphere.
 For stacks with multiple flues, report in one column all flues that serve the boiler identified in line 1.
 Separate multiple entries with commas.
-If the stack has a single flue, use the stack identification for the flue identification.
+If the stack has a single flue, use the stack identification for the flue identification. - 10.
+For line 8, Associated Stack(s) ID, a stack is defined as a tall, vertical structure containing one or more flues used to discharge products of combustion into the atmosphere.

-SCHEDULE 6.
-PART B. BOILER INFORMATION - AIR EMISSION STANDARDS (DATA NOT REQUIRED FOR PLANTS LESS THAN 100 MW)
+SCHEDULE 6, PART B. BOILER INFORMATION - AIR EMISSION STANDARDS (DATA NOT REQUIRED FOR PLANTS LESS THAN 100 MW)

-- 1. Complete a separate page for each existing or planned boiler. - 2.
+- Complete a separate page for each existing or planned boiler as reported on SCHEDULE 6, PART A, line 1. - 2.
 For line 2a, Type of Boiler Standards Under Which the Boiler Is Operating, indicate the standards as described in the U.S. Environmental Protection Agency regulation under 40 CFR.
 Select from the following codes of the New Source Performance Standards (NSPS):